 I fell in love with Reiki, which I now offer separately from psychotherapy, but also found that it has beautiful integration with my approach to trauma work on the existential and somatic level.
 I continued my training to become a Reiki Master Teacher so I could share this incredible system of healing with other therapists, deepening their professional practice and personal development.

 Reiki Certifications in Levels 1 and 2 are offered privately in a small group setting, and are specifically tailored to the unique needs of psychotherapists (Level 1) and trauma workers (Level 2).
-All trainings will be available for registration here.
+Click here to view upcoming trainings for Levels 1 & 2.

 This retreat series explores complex intersections of trauma and personal identity, through the use of somatic, non-verbal, and unconscious interventions.
 Unlike many other trainings and retreats, this series offers a hybrid of professional training and personal healing/processing.
 The training portion is a combination of didactic and experiential learning, and each has a slightly different population focus; this allows for depth of learning for those who attend multiple retreats and also functions as a stand-alone learning experience.